nclarius/pyPL/CL/README.md

 Known issues
 ------------
  - global variables are bad
+ - depth has to be reset manually after each call of `denot`
- - name of structure, domain, interpr. func., variable assignment and world is not systematically recognized, instead always 'M', 'D', 'I', 'v', 'w' used in printout
+ - name of variable assignment and world is not systematically recognized, instead always 'M', 'D', 'I', 'v', 'w' used in printout
  - efficiency: assignment functions have to be specified on all variables of the language;
    the domain is not restricted expression-wise to those variables that actually occur in the expression
- - depth has to be reset manually after each call of `denot`

 Wish list
 ---------